Sardingfish/Wavenet/README.md

 ```
 $ source scripts/downloadArmadillo.sh
 ```
+This scripts installs the Armadillo package to `./external/` and updates the appropriate path in the Makefile.
 See also the caveat below.

 __ROOT__ [4]. _Recommended._ High energy physics framework.
 Used for plotting graphical results.
 Must be installed manuallu, following the instructions on [the official webpage](https://root.cern.ch/).

 __HepMC__ [3]. _Optional._ Event record for high energy physics collision simulations.
 Can be installed manually, cf. [the official webpage](http://hepmc.web.cern.ch/hepmc/).
+If installed in this way, the variable `HEPMCPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory.
 Alternatively, the _Wavenet_ package comes bundled with a utility script for downloading and installing HepMC.
 Simply call
 ```
 $ source scripts/downloadHepMC.sh
 ```
+This scripts installs the HepMC package to `./external/` and updates the appropriate path in the Makefile.
 See also the caveat below.

 ### Caveat: `DYLD_LIBRARY_PATH`